Getting Started

 For client-side or in-process search (uses the built-in search engine):

-npm install @searchfn/server @searchfn/adaptersQuick Start
+npm install @searchfn/server @searchfn/adapter-memoryQuick Start

 The quickstart uses MemoryAdapter, which runs SearchFn's built-in search engine in-process.
 No external services required — this is the same engine that powers production in-process and offline-first search.